Teichlab/celltypist/README.md

   |cell6|D3     |M        |J = K ∋ M            |Group4|
   </div>

   The four columns represent information of dataset origin, original author annotation, reannotated low- and high-hierarchy annotation, respectively.
 For the last column, it contains grouping (high-hierarchy) information, and each group corresponds to a subset of the harmonisation table.
 You can check this correspondence by coupling the table (`alignment.relation`) with the grouping (`alignment.groups`) (see `2.1.`).

-  Of note, due to several reasons including the clustering impurity of homogeneous cell populations, not all cells can be reannotated into low-hierarchy cell types, leading to `UNASSIGNED` cells within the `reannotation` column.
-The `group` column, however, is always populated with meaningful groups as this column is directly based on the harmonisation table.
   </details>

 + <details>